Skip to main content

 Click "Compress Video"

-Processing runs in your browser using WebAssembly.
+Processing runs in your browser.
 A progress bar shows you how far along it is.
 No upload needed — everything stays on your device.

 4. 4